-Established in 1992 by the Huizenga Family Foundation, this fund provides a professorship in sports medicine in the Department of Orthopaedics and Rehabilitation.
+Established in 1992 by the Huizenga Family Foundation, this fund provides a professorship in sports medicine in the Department of Orthopaedic Surgery and Sports Medicine.
 A long-time Ft.
 Lauderdale resident, H. Wayne Huizenga is recalled for his long history of strong leadership and unparalleled ability to build businesses.
 A self-made man who turned his first enterprise into a multi-million dollar business, Wayne was vice chairman of the board of Viacom Inc. and chairman of the board and chief executive officer of Blockbuster Entertainment Corp.
 He directed Blockbuster into a position of world leadership in its industry and sold it to Viacom in 1994.
 Wayne is the only person in history to take six companies to the New York Stock Exchange, lead three Fortune 500 companies, and own three major league sports franchisees at the same time.
 Wayne passed away in 2018, surrounded by family at home.

 Current Recipient: Michael Moser, MD

 The Orthopedics and Sports Medicine Institute established this fund in 2011 to enable educators to pursue projects at the forefront of orthopaedics and sports medicine at the University of Florida in honor of Dr. Peter Indelicato.
 Dr. Indelicato earned a medical degree from New York Medical College in 1969.
 He completed his residency at New York University, and then spent two years in the U.S. Navy as a staff orthopaedic surgeon.
 After completing his naval service, Dr Indelicato served as a sports medicine fellow at the Kerlan-Jobe Orthopedic Clinic.
 He cared for members of the Los Angeles Rams, Lakers, Dodgers and Kings.
 He was also the associate team physician for the Miami Dolphins from 1988 to 1996.
-Dr. Indelicato is a former Wayne Huizenga Professor and former chief of sports medicine for the Department of Orthopaedic Surgery and Rehabilitation at UF.
+Dr. Indelicato is a former Wayne Huizenga Professor and former chief of sports medicine for the Department of Orthopaedic Surgery and Sports Medicine at UF.
 In 2011, Dr. Indelicato retired as the head team physician for the UF Athletic Association, a position he held since 1977.